-Over the last week or so I have been (extremely) busy getting my bike ready for the Hellas Rally, which has included installing the Rade Garage fairing and auxiliary fuel tank.
+Over the last week or so I have been getting my bike ready for Hellas Rally, which has included installing the Rade Garage fairing and auxiliary fuel tank.
 One of the reasons I went for the tank now, where I have been reluctant in the past, was that I’ve seen discussions about a vastly simpler way to plumb in the tank compared to the “official” instructions from Rade.
-As there has been some interest in this method of installing the tank on Facebook I thought it worth writing it up here on the blog as well, for posterity.
+As there has been some interest in this method amongst the community I thought it worth writing it up here.

 Buy the KTM petcock, part number 58507003200, pictured below and two M6 bolts, 12mm long.
-Go for a ride and try and empty the tank as far as you dare, ride to reserve and then another 40km.
-I wish I had.
-Remove the rear plastics – which requires you to remove a few bolts and an exceedingly awkward clip on the right hand side of the bike.
+Go for a ride and empty the tank as far as you dare, ride to reserve and then another 40km.
+I didn’t and wish I had; I got fuel everywhere!
+Remove the rear plastics – this requires you to remove a few bolts and an exceedingly awkward clip on the right hand side of the bike.
 The fuel filler cap (if stock) has to come out as well.
-Remove the long bolt that mounts the main tank/sub-frame – it runs through the lower exhaust mounting.
+Remove the long bolt that mounts the bottom of the fuel tank to the frame – it runs through the lower exhaust mounting.
 Lift your tank up, being careful not to yank any cables / fuel lines and fix it there.
 I fixed mine to the handlebars with a ratchet strap.
-If you need more detailed guidance on this process check out Perun Moto’s instructions for the sub-frame re-enforcement kit, the guide is for the 690 but isn’t vastly different on the 701.
+If you need more detailed guidance on this process check out Perun Moto’s instructions for the sub-frame re-enforcement kit, the guide is for the 690 but isn’t substansively different on the 701.
 You’re going as far as step 7, but I would recommend buying his kit and doing that job at the same time.

-Once you have space (I recommend removing the mudguard, makes life a lot easier) put a tray in from the right hand side of the bike to catch any fuel and loosen the bolts (marked in red) that hold the fuel pump wiring in place enough to let any fuel run slowly out.
+Once you have space (I recommend removing the mudguard, makes life a lot easier) put a tray in from the right hand side of the bike to catch any fuel and loosen the bolts, marked below in red, that hold the fuel pump wiring in place enough to let any fuel run slowly out.
 Give the bike a wiggle, stand it fully upright, get as much fuel out as you can.
 Now it’s drilling time.

 Use an 8mm wood/plastic drill bit and line it up at the drill point, marked below in red.
 Don’t be too scared, it’s marked with a circle and even has a little indent so you can feel that you have the bit in the right place.
 If you drill in the wrong place and have to buy a new tank you deserve it, frankly.
 Please comment below if you do that!